ghartsel/GX-Kernel/content/installation.md

 The release contains the G/Kernel code and utility software in the following directories.

-#### /tools

-The /tools directory has the executable file, sysbld.sh, used to build the target system configuration file.

-#### /obj
+#### /src

-This directory contains the following relocatable object files compatible with the Archimedes M68HC11 linker.
-To create object files compatible with other linkers, the source code must be assembled with the desired assembler.
+This directory contains the GX/Kernel source files, including the gxconfig.h file for configuring your system.

 #### /inc